divyanshyadav/react-redux-book-library/README.md

 # Book library

-Offline Book library created using react and redux.
+Book library created using react and redux.

+Before running the app, clone the backend(APIs) repository from <a href='https://github.com/divyanshyadav/express-book-library-api.git'>
+express-book-library-api</a> and follow the instructions provided in the README.md file

+<b>Note:</b> Also to run this app without backend(With <b>localstorage</b> only) switch to <b>branch: `local-app`</b>.

 ## Getting started